Antimicrobial Flooring that Impedes the Growth of Bacteria

 "Inherently" Antimicrobial Flooring Claims

-Bacteria and other microbes exist just about anywhere.
-They can be carried in your facility from staff, customers, supplies and inventory.
-They can be blown in from an open door.
+Bacteria and other microbes exist just about everywhere.
+They can be carried in your facility by staff, customers, supplies, and inventory.
+They can be blown in through an open door.
 They can be tracked in from the outside or from another room.
-They can be attached to insects that crawl in thru cracks and crevices.
+They can be attached to insects that crawl in through cracks and crevices.
 No amount of cleaning can insure that your facility will be microbe-free.
-Your floor has the highest exposure to microbes of any other part of your facility.
+Your floor has the highest exposure to microbes of any part of your facility.
 With Everlast Epoxy Flooring, you can rest assured that your floor will be protected.